 As a result of the surge in new cases locally, the City of Sunny Isles Beach will be requiring facial coverings for all employees and visitors at all indoor City facilities effective Friday, July 30 regardless of vaccination status.
-The City encourages all employees, residents, businesses, and visitors to continue to follow all preventative measures to help protect our community.
-This includes continuing to take personal responsibility by wearing a facial covering, washing your hands often, practicing a safe social distance, and taking extra precautions when in group settings.
-Everyone’s cooperation and consideration will help keep our community safe as we experience an increase in cases in our region.
 Learn more at sibfl.net/coronavirus.

 Address: 18115 North Bay Road

-The grand opening of this 2-acre park was held on August 23, 2008.
-Since then, Pelican Community Park has become a center for activity, learning and community involvement in Sunny Isles Beach.
+After opening in August 2008, Pelican Community Park has become a center for activity, learning and community involvement in Sunny Isles Beach.
 Working in close cooperation with the Norman S. Edelcup Sunny Isles Beach K-8 School, Pelican Community Park offers a two-story Community Center with classrooms and a fitness center, and a variety of seasonal programs for children and adults, in addition to after-school programs and camps.

 - Chief Fred Maas Little League Field (200’ home plate to center field – ages 10 and under)